Trump Won’t ‘Shut Me Up’ Claims Elizabeth Warren After ‘Pocahontas’ Crack Leaves Her Spitting Tacks

 Despite media sites exhausting all avenues, no documentation was found to officially state that Warren had Native American heritage in her family tree.
 According to the Washington Post, there was one claim of a family newsletter naming Warren’s great-great-great grandmother as a Cherokee Indian, but that claim wasn’t long for this world.

 This newsletter that reportedly held that information was initially reported by the Boston Globe and a genealogist at the New England Historic Genealogical Society.
-But those claims were later “corrected” and as it stands today, there is no proof, just Warren’s say-so, that she comes from Native American heritage.
+But those claims were later “corrected” and, as it stands today, there is no proof, just Warren’s say-so, that she comes from Native American heritage.

 Trump picked up on these accusations that suggested Warren self-proclaimed her Native American heritage while in school to pave the way for perks and started to call her “Pocahontas.”
 This has been his nickname for Warren for quite some time now, so most folks assumed who he was talking about when he made that crack to the audience at the WWII code talkers event.
-Trump said:
+Trump said the following.

 Warren got on the mic not too long after word of Trump’s crack made its way to her and she started off slowly with her reprimand to Trump.
 It was during an interview with MSNBC that she blasted Trump, which is seen in the video at the top of this article.
-Warren first said:
+Warren first said the following.

 “It is deeply unfortunate that the president of the United States cannot even make it through a ceremony honoring these heroes without having to throw out a racial slur.”

-Warren went on to note the work these brave code talkers did during the war and then she added:
+Warren went on to note the work these brave code talkers did during the war and then she added the following.

 “This was supposed to be an event to honor heroes, people who put it all on the line for our country.”